geek-cookbook/geek-cookbook/manuscript/ha-docker-swarm/traefik-forward-auth/keycloak.md

 While the [Traefik Forward Auth](/ha-docker-swarm/traefik-forward-auth/) recipe demonstrated a quick way to protect a set of explicitly-specified URLs using OIDC credentials from a Google account, this recipe will illustrate how to use your own KeyCloak instance to secure **any** URLs within your DNS domain.

+!!! tip "Keycloak with Traefik"
+    Did you land here from Google, looking for information about using Keycloak with Traefik?
+All this and more is covered in the [Keycloak][keycloak] recipe!

 --8<-- "recipe-tfa-ingredients.md"

 ## Preparation